 A.B./B.S. in Earth and Atmospheric Sciences

-The earth sciences have never been more critical to society than they are today.
-Global warming, dwindling energy resources, inadequate water supplies, political strife over strategic minerals, and mega disasters threatened by volcanic eruptions, earthquakes, tsunami, and hurricanes: these are but a few of the headlines that appear with increasing frequency.
+This degree will prepare students to tackle some of the most pressing challenges of our time.
+Global warming, dwindling energy resources, inadequate water supplies, political strife over strategic minerals, and mega-disasters threatened by volcanic eruptions, earthquakes, tsunami, and hurricanes: these are but a few of the headlines that appear with increasing frequency.

 The program is unique in that it incorporates fundamentals of earth science with the emergence of a new and more complete approach, encompassing all components of the earth system—air, life, rock, and water—to gain a comprehensive understanding of the world as we know it.

 Earth and atmospheric sciences graduates will be able to seek careers dealing with energy, mineral and water resources, natural hazards, weather and climate forecasting, ocean resources, and a host of environmental issues through employment in academia, government and the private sector.
 The major also prepares students for careers in environmental management and policy, law or medicine, science journalism and K-12 science education.

 For further information about this major, contact the Director of Undergraduate Studies, Professor Bruce Monger (firstname.lastname@example.org), or the Undergraduate Programs Coordinator, Carl Cornell (email@example.com).
 Ready to declare the major?
 Visit Carl Cornell in 2124 Snee Hall!